CERES

 3

-HGE — Hierarchical Grounding Engine
+HGE — Hypothesis Generation Engine

 Elevated signals are clustered into ranked driver hypotheses.
 Each hypothesis identifies a primary causal mechanism (e.g. conflict-driven market failure), supporting evidence records, and a confidence weight.
 Up to three hypotheses are generated per region per run.